THE BLUES TRUST WELCOMES YOU

 For over a decade, the Blues Trust treated the city of Boston to two days of free Blues music each September by the banks of The Charles River.
 Live at the Boston Blues Festival Volume II is a sampling of some of the outstanding Blues talent showcased at the event.
 Featuring live performances by Blues Trust Lifetime Achievement Award recipients Honeyboy Edwards, Lazy Lester, Louisiana Red, Hubert Sumlin and Chick Willis, there are also stellar performances by Duke Robillard, Sugar Ray & The Bluetones, Darrell Nulisch and The Love Dogs.
 Others performers include David Maxwell, Kid Bangham, Monster Mike Welch, Dwight Ritcher, Lydia Warren, Hot Tamale Brass Band and Dennis Brennan.

-Click the button to buy it now securely through paypal or
+Click the button to buy it now securely through PayPal or

-send $17 to:
+send $10 to:

 BLUES TRUST PRODUCTIONS